 The ATO points out that this rule applied even if the employer didn’t make superannuation contributions on behalf of the employee.

 The 10% rule caught many ostensibly self-employed people, especially during the start-up phase or periods of low business activity where they may have picked up extra employed work to supplement their business income.
+You can read some examples provided by the ATO of how the 10% rule was applied here.

 Why was the 10% rule scrapped?

-The 10% rule was removed effective from 1 July 2017 for several reasons.
+As explained by the ATO, the 10% rule was removed effective from 1 July 2017 for several reasons.
 Superannuation lobby groups argued it was unfair to those with out-of-the-ordinary employment arrangements, and created unnecessary red tape in the superannuation system.
 Both the SMSF Association and the Institute of Chartered Accountants of Australia had fought for a change to the rule as early as 2014, arguing that it no longer made sense in the wake of changes to superannuation made in the 2000s.

 Making contributions to your super can be a prudent move towards securing a comfortable retirement, and it’s important that you’re with the best fund possible.
 You can compare funds and find the right fund for you with Canstar.